zfang1995/someAlgorithms/README.md

 # someAlgorithms
-javascript implements for some algorithms written by me.
+javascript implemention for some algorithms written by zfang1995.